RandomAssDude696969/Ai.dly/README.md

 AI.dly is a modular, high-utility Flask backend server designed to process data from various sources (webpages, PDFs, YouTube transcripts) and augment them using advanced language models via Together AI, along with fully free language translation.

+## Inspiration
+I had made this project when the only such implementation was Sider.ai (I didn't know about GitHub at that time), and when I had to do a school research project, but ran out of commands on it.
+I had even used this in a Techfest, but had sadly missed out on the first prize by an inch.

 ## Features

 * **AI Chat with Session Memory**: Multi-turn conversation processing using flagship serverless LLMs.